My first attempt at getting out of debt

 I made my first attempt at getting out of debt when I was in my early twenties & married to my (now) ex-husband.
 We owed money on a few credit cards and two cars.
 One car was nearly paid off, but the other car wasn’t even close to being paid off.
 Not including our mortgage, I’m guessing that we probably owed around $16,000.
 To put the $16,000 in perspective, I earned about $13,000 total that year and the interest rate on our mortgage was about 10.5% (which was considered an excellent rate).
 Car and credit card interest rates were even higher.

 I hated owing that money.
 Hated it.
 We tried and tried to pay it off, but it seemed like something always “came up”.
 Finally, one day when I was talking to my grandparents about how much I hated paying all that interest, they agreed to let us borrow enough money to pay it off, and then I could pay it back to them.
-(It’s been so long that I don’t remember if I even paid them interest — I hope so, but it’s likely that I didn’t.)
+(It’s been so long that I don’t remember if I even paid them interest — I hope so.
+But likely, I didn’t.)

 1. Borrowing money to get out of debt didn’t work.